RostMyr/jrpc/README.md

 ```

 ### What is a resource
-`Resource` interface provides two methods to serialize/deserialize object and an additional method which returns an integer which uniquely identifies a resource.
+`Resource` interface provides two methods to serialize/deserialize objects and an additional method which returns an integer which uniquely identifies a resource.
 The recommended way to create resource is to extend the `BaseResource` abstract class and annotate it with a `ResourceId` annotation which has required int value - resource id. `jrpc-maven-plugin` instruments all classes with `ResoureId` annotation and adds a default constructor, static field `_resourceId` and implements a method `getResourceId`.
 These info is used then in runtime to create a proper mapping between resource ids and resource suppliers in order to serialize/desirialize resource during the network call.